 - The above hazard classes must be separated from each other.
 This can be accomplished by 1) placing them in different cabinets, 2) placing them on different shelves, or 3) separating them by placing the different hazard classes into separate secondary containment containers.
 The trays must be able to contain any spills or leaks and must be made of material compatible with the chemicals they contain. - Other means of separating potentially incompatible chemicals are acceptable, such as the Flinn Scientific Guidelines or the Fisher Scientific color system.
-Contact the Department of Environmental Health and Radiation Safety to discuss options. - Alphabetical storage of chemicals is not allowed.
+Contact the Department of Environmental Health and Safety to discuss options. - Alphabetical storage of chemicals is not allowed.
 This may result in incompatibles appearing together on a shelf.
 Chemicals must first be segregated appropriately and then can be sorted alphabetically within each hazard class. - Chemicals classified as Irritants may be stored separately or with Non-Hazardous Chemicals. - Weak acids or bases, in their dry form, often can either be stored as Non-Hazardous or separated out as acids or bases, unless the label specifically classifies it as "Corrosive".
-Any chemical specifically labeled as "Corrosive" must be separated out as an acid or a base. - Store all flammable liquids in a grounded, flammable storage cabinet with self-closing doors. - Do not store flammable liquids in a refrigerator unless it is an approved explosion-proof refrigerator. - Organic Acids can be stored in the flammable storage cabinet; however, overspill containers must be used to contain any spills and to act as a means of separation. - Acids must be stored separate from bases.
+Any chemical specifically labeled as "Corrosive" must be separated out as an acid or a base. - Store all flammable liquids in a grounded, flammable storage cabinet with selfclosing doors. - The maximum quantity of flammable liquids in use at one time shall be 1.5 gal (5.68L).
+The maximum quantity of flammable liquids stored in the lab shall be 60 gal (227L). - Do not store flammable liquids in a refrigerator unless it is an approved explosion-proof refrigerator. - Organic Acids can be stored in the flammable storage cabinet; however, overspill containers must be used to contain any spills and to act as a means of separation. - Acids must be stored separate from bases.
 Storage in the same cabinet is possible ONLY IF OVERSPILL CONTAINERS ARE USED TO CONTAIN ANY SPILLS. - Separate inorganic and organic bases.
 These can be stored in the same cabinet.
 Shelves or overspill containers can be used as a means of separation. - Separate inorganic and organic acids.
 These can be stored in the same cabinet.
 Shelves or overspill containers can be used as a means of separation.
 In particular, nitric acid and acetic acid must not be stored together. - Store nitric acid, perchloric acid, and hydrofluoric acid separately from all other chemicals if possible (including from each other).
 Otherwise store them with other inorganic acids. - Peroxide-forming chemicals may become unstable and potentially explosive when exposed to air.
 As such, all peroxide-forming chemicals must have a receive date and an open date written on their labels.
 Examples of commonly used peroxide-forming chemicals include: Tetrahydrofuran, Ethyl Ether, Dioxanes, Isopropyl Ether, Styrene, Vinyl Pyridine, and 2-Propanol.
-Most peroxide-forming chemicals must be disposed of after 12 months, although some uninhibited peroxide-formers may only be used up to 24 hours after opening.
+Most peroxide-forming chemicals must be disposed of after 12 months, although some uninhibited peroxide-formers may only be used up to 24 hours after opening (See Appendix II).
+Perchloric Acid is another potentially explosive chemical which should be disposed of after 12 months.
 While not as potentially hazardous as other peroxide-formers, older containers of 2-Propanol should be handled with care.
 To track how old the chemicals are, all labs are required to write the receive date and open date on the containers of peroxide-formers, unless there is an expiration date already present.